A memoir of exile and rebellion—

 And one wrong word, action, or even a shadow

-and take you to the police station where they beat you
+into a van, and took you to the police station where

 Three instances of dissent meant children were